John Block (New Mexico politician)

-John Block is an American politician serving as a member of the New Mexico House of Representatives for the 51st district.
-Elected in November 2022, he assumed office on January 17, 2023.
+John Block (born January 17, 1997) is an American politician serving as a member of the New Mexico House of Representatives for the 51st district.
+Elected in November 2022, he assumed office on January 1, 2023.
+Block is the founder and editor of The Piñon Post, a conservative news and political commentary online newspaper and media outlet based in New Mexico.

 Early life and education

 Block was born and raised in New Mexico.
 He earned an associate of applied science in film production and documentary media from Santa Fe Community College in 2016, a Bachelor of Arts degree in business administration from Rutgers University Camden in 2019, and a Master of Business Administration from Eastern New Mexico University in 2020.

 Career

 In 2016, Block served as a staffer for members of the New Mexico House of Representatives.
-He also worked as a campaign aide for Yvonne Chicoine, a candidate for district attorney.
-In 2017, he was a legislative intern in the United States Senate.
-From 2017 to 2018, he worked as a international government affairs assistant at Chevron.
-In 2018, Block was an associate at Ajilon, a staffing agency and subsidiary of the Adecco Group.
+From 2017 to 2018, he worked as an international government affairs assistant at Chevron.

 From 2018 to 2019, he worked as the manager of digital communications at Americans United for Life, a law firm and anti-abortion advocacy organization.
 From 2019 to 2020, Block worked as a client manager and PAC manager for the Committee to Defend the President, a super PAC established to support the Donald Trump 2020 presidential campaign.
 From 2020 to 2022, he worked as a brand manager for Pop Acta, a targeted media company.
-Block is the founder and editor of the Piñon Post, a conservative news outlet based in New Mexico.
 He was elected to the New Mexico House of Representatives in November 2022.

-He is currently the youngest legislator in New Mexico and the first member of Generation Z elected to the New Mexico House of Representatives.
+He is currently the youngest legislator in New Mexico, and the first member of Generation Z elected to the New Mexico House of Representatives.

+In November 2024, New Mexico Secretary of State Maggie Toulouse Oliver accused Block of encouraging online harassment she had received.
+Block said he too had been harassed, and said, "If it gets to violent threats like you described that you got, I apologize that that is happening to you."
+Later, Alex Curtas, the spokesperson for Toulouse Oliver wrote in an email to the Source New Mexico news outlet that they had not filed a report on this matter and were unlikely to do so, as they could not compile evidence of the allegations.